 Now sodium nitrite can be added directly to curing mixes.
 Meats that will be cured for only a short while (say, a few hours in a smokehouse), are treated with sodium nitrite.
 Meats that will be hung in a cellar for several weeks are treated with a blend of sodium nitrite and sodium nitrate, which is slowly converted to nitrite, thus protecting the meat for the entire curing process.

-Retail forms and terminology
+Retail forms of curing salt and terminology

 Here’s where it gets really confusing.